Sebas1245/InstagramClone/README.md

 List an 3rd party libraries, icons, graphics, or other assets you used in your app.

 - [AFNetworking](https://github.com/AFNetworking/AFNetworking) - networking task library
--[Parse] - library to interact with database
+- [Parse] - library to interact with database

 ## Notes